 Estate Sale Companies

-If you are looking for ease this is great way to go.
+If you are looking for ease, this is a great way to go.
 These companies don’t want you to throw anything away so there is no pressure.
 They know what is valuable, what isn’t, and will come into the home and go through everything and make a plan to sell or auction all the items of value.
-They don’t even want you to try to clean up your old items, as that can actually hurt the value.
-They will organize, take care of the sale or auction, and (in some cases) assist with removal of the trash.
+These companies don't even want you to try to clean up your old items, as that can actually hurt the value.
+They will organize, take care of the sale or auction, and (in some cases) assist with the removal of the trash.
 They charge a fee, which is a percentage of the amount made in selling the items and can range from 10%-30%.

 You may be wondering why to not just have a garage sale/yard sale, where you get to keep all the profits.
-This is certainly another option, but this can be labor intensive and if you don’t know the value of the items you may end up selling things of value for far less than they are worth.
+This is certainly another option, but this can be labor-intensive and if you don’t know the value of the items you may end up selling things of value for far less than they are worth.
 Though you do need to find an estate sale company you trust, one major advantage is that they know how much things are worth and are invested in selling them at a good price.
 Try to get a reference or check online reviews to ensure you are working with a reputable company.

 It may be the case that going through, sorting, and selling items has been a great way to channel your energy.
 In other cases financially you may need to sell items yourself to make a greater profit.
 If selling items yourself seems appealing there are plenty of options.
 A good old-fashioned yard sale or garage sale is a good option, though you may get less than your items are worth.
 Make sure to do some research in advance so you can as a fair price.
-You can also sell items yourself online – ebay is the go-to for online auctions and has a low fee.
+You can also sell items yourself online – eBay is the go-to for online auctions and has a low fee.
 Craigslist is a great, free option to find local buyers so you don’t have to worry about shipping.
 You also may be able to take higher-end clothing, jewelry, shoes, and furniture to a consignment shop to sell.

 If your loved one had a unique collection, specialty tools, or other unusual items it will likely make sense to bring in an expert.
 My dad, for example, was a rare coin dealer who owned his own business.
 When he died we were left with many coins and had no idea what they were worth.
-We asked a trusted colleague of my dad’s to help us gauge the value and sell the items.
-This can be a good idea for any specialty item you don’t know the value of.
+We asked a trusted colleague of my dad's to help us gauge the value and sell the items.
+This can be a good idea for any specialty item you don't know the value of.
 If a friend who is an expert in that area is able to offer support this is an important place to ask for help.
-Otherwise pay an expert – it will be worth it to know the accurate value.
+Otherwise, pay an expert - it will be worth it to know the accurate value.

 Once you have determined which items you will keep and sell there may be a number of items that will be appropriate to donate.
 If you are looking for places to donate specific items consider some of the following organizations:

-Clothing: Home pick up
+Clothing: Home Pick-Up

-There are so many places that accept clothing donations, and in times of grief convenience is a big factor.
-Goodwill, Salvation Army, Purple Heart, and AmVets all will schedule home pick-up.
+There are so many places that accept clothing donations, and in times of grief, convenience is a big factor.
+Goodwill, Salvation Army, Purple Heart, and AmVets all will schedule a home pick-up.
 One factor to consider with all these charities is that the clothing goes to fund the good work they do by selling the clothing in either their own stores or to other thrift stores.
 The clothing is not given directly to those in need.
 They still do wonderful work with the funds raised, but it is a consideration.

 Clothing to Those Directly in Need

 If you are looking for a place to donate clothing items where the clothing will go directly to those in need consider a local homeless shelter or domestic violence shelter.
-Some Department of Social Services offices also accepts clothing donations which are given directly to those in need – call your local DSS to see if they accept donations.
+Some Department of Social Services offices also accept clothing donations which are given directly to those in need - call your local DSS to see if they accept donations.
 Consider looking for a local House of Ruth, YWCA shelter, YMCA shelter, Salvation Army Shelter, or other private shelters to drop of donations.
 Finally, some churches operate clothing closets for those in need and may accept donations tha will go directly to those in need.

 Professional Attire: Dress for Success

 Dress for Success is an outstanding program that gives women in need professional clothing to wear for job interviews and if they obtain a job that requires professional attire they cannot afford.
 Dress for success is an international organization that is a great place to donate any professional clothing in good condition.
-Find your local Dress for Success here:
+Find your local Dress for Success here.

-I am not going to lie, I am a book hoarder.
-When I die whoever goes through my belongings is going be overwhelmed by cases and cases of books and I do worry they could end up in a landfill.
 It is getting harder and harder to find places to donate books, but programs are definitely out there.
 Goodwill and Salvation Army (websites above in clothing section) both accept books to be sold in their stores, the proceeds of which support their programming.